workflowable/workflowable/docs/workflow-processing/race-conditions.md

 ## Prevent Overlapping Workflow Processes For A Specific Workflow Event Class

-When you create a workflow event class, you can use the `Workflowable\Workflowable\Traits\PreventOverlappingWorkflowRuns` trait to prevent overlapping workflow processes for that specific workflow event class.
+When you create a workflow event class, you can use the `Workflowable\Workflowable\Traits\PreventOverlappingWorkflowProcesses` trait to prevent overlapping workflow processes for that specific workflow event class.
 This trait will prevent a workflow process from running if there is already a workflow process in progress for the same workflow event class.